REPORTING ON OUR PERFORMANCE

 Primark Stores Limited’s Modern Slavery statements can be downloaded below.
 The statement covers Primark’s policies and information on how the company addresses risks both within its supply chain and its own operations.
 The statement will be updated annually, as per the Modern Slavery Act 2015 guidelines.

-The Ethical Trading Initiative (ETI) is an alliance of companies, trade unions and voluntary organizations that promotes respect for workers’ rights globally.
+The Ethical Trading Initiative (ETI) is an alliance of companies, trade unions and voluntary organisations that promotes respect for workers’ rights globally.
 When we became a member in 2006, we signed up to the ETI’s Principles of Implementation.
 These principles set out how member companies should approach ethical trade.
-The Principles include: demonstrating a clear commitment to ethical trade; integrating ethical trade into core business practices; driving year-on-year improvements to working conditions; supporting suppliers to improve working conditions.
+The Principles include; demonstrating a clear commitment to ethical trade; integrating ethical trade into core business practices; driving year-on-year improvements to working conditions; supporting suppliers to improve working conditions.

 As a member, we must submit an annual report to the ETI which sets out the steps we are taking to implement their Principles across our supply chain.
 In addition to this report, we submit a separate Strategic Plan, which outlines the objectives of our ethical trade work over the next 3-5 years.

 The ETI assesses every report that we submit to them.
 They identify where progress has been made and where further action is required.
-We have been ranked as a leader by the ETI since 2011 in light of our commitment, implementation and progress, and are committed to continue working with the ETI to continuously drive improvements.
+We have been ranked as a leader by the ETI since 2011,in light of our commitment, implementation and progress, and are committed to continue working with the ETI to continuously drive improvements.